system76/tech-docs/src/models/galp5/repairs.md

 ![Bottom panel screws](./img/bottom-panel-screws.jpg)

-2. Pull the bottom panel off, starting from the vents in the back.
+2. Pull the bottom panel off, starting from the hinges and vents in the back.

 ## Removing the battery: